cloudfour/guides/css/README.md

 ### Utilities

-The `utilities/` directory is where utility classes (or "helpers") should be defined.
-Unlike components, there may be multiple class definitions within each file, though they should be organized according to what kind of properties they affect.
+The `utilities/` directory is where definitions for utility classes (or "helpers") should occur.
+Unlike components, there may be many of these class definitions per file.
+Their organization should be according to what kind of properties they affect.
 [SUIT CSS Utils] is a nice example of this kind of organization.
 Some examples of what you might place here include:

 - `display.css`
 - `position.css`